Bios4Biol/intronSeeker/INSTALL.md

 $ CONDA_SOLVER="libmamba" /bin/bash ./setup.sh
 ```

-This script will  install the Conda environment, configure the newly installed
+This script will install the conda environment, configure the newly installed
 environment and install Grinder and its dependencies (Perl modules) wich are not yet
 available in conda.
 Grinder installation is performed in the Conda environment, so, despite
 the missing conda package, its installation will only affect your